johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/Shadowing.md

 located within a package at `./src/components/{ComponentName}/tokens`, and this module must itself be re-exported from the package by an index file which imports it at the _exact path_ `./tokens`.

+!> **IMPORTANT: The `./src/components/{ComponentName}/tokens/index.ts` file should _only_ export a
+token collection.** As shadowing replaces the entire file, any additional exports will be lost if not redefined and re-exported from the shadow file.
+Exporting anything but the shadowable token will likely lead to a runtime error.

 You should also export a "base" or un-shadowed version of your token collection to allow downstream consumers to extend it.
 The "base" version must be exported from a file which is never re-exported by the package entry point or any other file, in order to prevent a circular dependency.
 As a convention, Bodiless exports the base tokens as a named export from a file named `base.ts`.

-!> **IMPORTANT: The `base.ts` file should _only_ export a token collection.** As shadowing replaces the entire file, any additional exports will be lost if not redefined and re-exported from the shadow file.
-Exporting anything but the shadowable token will likely lead to a runtime error.

-?> **Note:** This _double export_ (e.g., `yourFoo` and `yourFooBase`) is required to avoid
-conflicts.
-We are exporting `yourFoo`, but, in order to extend it, we need to import the original object.
-So, to avoid conflicts, we import the original object from the original file, and re-export it as `yourFooBase` — which is what we extend.
-This is necessary to prevent compilation errors, as we could introduce a loop by importing the same object that we are exporting.

 Example: